Dunkin’ Turkey Sausage, Egg & Cheese

 Turkey, egg & cheese breakfast sandwich from Dunkin'.

-This breakfast sandwich is made with turkey sausage, an egg, and American cheese.
+Dunkin’s Turkey Sausage, Egg, & Cheese breakfast sandwich is made with turkey sausage, an egg patty, and a slice of melty American cheese.
 It’s served on an English muffin.

-One serving of a Dunkin’ turkey sausage, egg & cheese breakfast sandwich has 470 calories, 25 grams fat, 39 grams carbohydrate, and 23 grams of protein.
+One Dunkin’ turkey sausage, egg & cheese breakfast sandwich has:

 Dunkin' Donuts turkey sausage, egg & cheese sandwich.